NEW | Club Artful – September: Hand-folded Envelopes + Loose Watercolour Flower Drawings

 Instructors: Cat Bennett & Bari Zaki

 Club Artful is our new monthly art club via group Zoom.
 We will convene the first Sunday afternoon of each month at 2pm for two hours.
-In the first hour we will make a simple paper structure: a stitched booklet, or bespoke envelopes, or an origami box, or even… In the second hour, Cat will lead us in a range of drawing & painting techniques to fill your papery treasure.
-Each month will have a creative theme, starting with tiny portraits in August.
+In the first hour we will make a simple paper structure: a stitched booklet, or hand-folded envelopes, or an origami box, or even… In the second hour, Cat will lead us in a range of drawing & painting techniques to fill your papery treasure.
+Each month will have a different creative theme.
 We will announce the theme via email and IG three weeks ahead, and again one week before the session as a friendly reminder.

 How this works: You are welcome to join us on a per-session basis or with a 3-month subscription at a slight discount.
-Enticement: Your subscription comes with a set of three postcards (4" x 6") illustrated by Cat.
-She has chosen three of her most inspiring artists: David Hockney, Sonia Delaunay, and Vincent van Gogh.
+Enticement: Your quarterly subscription comes with a set of three postcards (4" x 6") illustrated by Cat.
+For Quarter No. 1, she has chosen three of her most inspiring artists: David Hockney, Sonia Delaunay, and Vincent van Gogh.
 On the backsides are interesting facts about each artist with an inspirational quote.
-You will receive these via mail in a hand-folded envelope (made by me) using Carta Varese papers from Italy.
+You will receive these via mail in a hand-folded envelope (made by me) using imported papers.

 You will not need a specific kit of materials for the project.
 This is an opportunity to use papers you’ve collected and art supplies you have on hand.
 We will provide a list (right after you register) detailing exactly what you will need paperwise, including dimensions, and what supplies and tools we will use during the session.

-BZ (first hour) will lead the group in making a 2-piece origami box.
-You can use any decorative papers, or watercolour papers, at any weight you wish.
-I will explain during my demo how to trim your papers to account for different thicknesses.
+BZ (first hour) will lead the group in hand-folding an envelope without a template, and then lining it with a piece of decorative paper.
+For your envelope, you can use any decorative papers, or watercolour papers, at any weight you wish.
+(We will begin by hand-folding an envelope with plain paper for practice.)
+I will explain during my demo how best to adhere your side flaps and to seal them for mailing, depending on the weight of paper you are using.

 NOTE: As always, Bari will record the complete lesson as it’s happening, and the recording will be available for you, with no interruptions or delay, later that same afternoon.
 If you have any questions, now or later, you are welcome, and even encouraged, to call or e me.

-Sunday, October 5: 2–4pm (Chicago time) Simple Pamphlet-Style Book + “Tips for Happiness” Line Drawings
+Sunday, Oct.
+5: 2–4pm (Chicago time) Simple Pamphlet-Style Book + “Find Joy in Small Things”

 Select your session(s) from the drop-down menu below.

-Cat and I look forward to sharing camaraderie and creative inspiration through making paper treasures and filling those treasures with art!
+Cat and I look forward to sharing camaraderie and creative inspiration through making paper treasures and filling them with art!

 About Cat: She was an illustrator for over 25 years for newspapers, magazines and book publishers.
 Cat now makes and teaches art.
 All three of her wonderful books are available in our shop & online: The Confident Creative, Making Art a Practice, and The Drawing Club of Improbable Dreams.